Hispanic Society of America: Collections

 The museum contains more than 18,000 works in every medium, ranging from prehistoric times to the 20th century.
-The collection includes important paintings by Diego Velázquez, Francisco de Goya, El Greco, and Joaquín Sorolla, among others.
+The collection includes over 900 paintings, featuring important examples by leading Spanish masters, including three paintings by Diego Velázquez, five by Francisco de Goya, and seven by El Greco.
+Modern works include a large suite by Joaquín Sorolla, a group by Ignacio Zuloaga, and 34 works by the Spanish symbolist Viladrich Vilá, which were all bought by Huntington.
 It also includes sculpture and architectural elements, furniture and metalwork, ceramics and textiles.

 The Sorolla Room, which was reinstalled in 2010, displays Vision of Spain, 14 massive paintings commissioned by Archer Huntington in 1911.
 Sorolla completed these works from 1913 to 1919.
 These paintings total more than 200 linear feet (61 m); they ring the large room and depict scenes from the regions of Spain.

 The library contains more than 250,000 books; 200,000 documents; 175,000 photographs; and 15,000 prints.
 The rare books library maintains 15,000 books printed before 1700, including a first edition of Don Quijote.
 It also holds the manuscript Black Book of Hours, Horae Beatae Virginis Mariae ad usum Romanum (circa 1458), one of only a handful of such works, and the enormous Map of the World (1526) by Juan Vespucio.

 The society has been described as "perhaps New York's most misunderstood institution", because it was established to concentrate on Old Spain and its culture in its colonies, as opposed to Hispanic American culture, despite its location in what has over time become a predominantly Hispanic (chiefly Dominican) neighborhood.
 In 2012 it was suggested that the museum (although not the society) be renamed the "Archer M. Huntington Museum of Art" to clarify this distinction, but the name change was never pursued.